Hire a wheelchair

 How to return a wheelchair

-All wheelchairs are loaned for an agreed fixed period, and undergo a safety check before being assigned.
+All wheelchairs are loaned for an agreed fixed period, are serviced at 12 weeks and undergo a safety check before being assigned.

 When returning a wheelchair please ensure that everything hired is returned, including any cushions, leg rest extensions, footplates and seatbelts.
 A cost may be incurred if any items are missing or damaged.